emanuelpina/emanuelpina.pt/content/posts/nextcloud-18-installation-on-ubuntu.md

 ---
-title: "Nextcloud 20 Installation on Ubuntu"
+title: "Nextcloud 21 Installation on Ubuntu"
 date: 2020-01-26T14:41:14+01:00
-publishDate: 2020-10-21T20:08:11+01:00
+publishDate: 2021-04-24T19:23:13+01:00
 draft: false
 thumbnail: v1567799486/2019/nextcloud.png
 categories: [SysAdmin]
 tags: [Nextcloud, Ubuntu, VPS]
 readmore: "Read the tutorial"
 summarize: true
-update: With the release of [Nextcloud 20](https://nextcloud.com/blog/nextcloud-hub-20-debuts-dashboard-unifies-search-and-notifications-integrates-with-other-technologies/), I decided to update this tutorial to reflect its instalation on the latest version of Ubuntu LTS (20.04)
+update: With the release of the first update to [Nextcloud 21](https://nextcloud.com/blog/first-21-update-is-out-as-are-minor-20-and-19-releases/), I decided to rewrite this tutorial to reflect its instalation
 aliases:
     - /nextcloud-18-installation-on-ubuntu/
+    - /nextcloud-20-installation-on-ubuntu/
 ---

 Finally, I'll now cover the installation of Nextcloud on Ubuntu!